the-vampiire/slack-metadata/README.md

 # Slack Channel Metadata Scraper

-##### Latest change: v0.2.4: is_starred will now be stored as a boolean representing whether the message / file has been starred at least once. its value can be used as an indicator for the potential for num_stars to be greater than 1
+##### Latest change: v0.2.5: updated readme and fixed message counter (prevents double-counting with thread replies which are also broadcasted to the channel)

 ### This is a tool that captures Slack channel metadata of all users / bot users in a selected timeframe

-### If you would like to help improve this package email me at vampiirecodes gmail com or visit the [Github repo](https://github.com/the-vampiire/slackMetadataScraper)
+### If you would like to help improve this package visit the [Github repo](https://github.com/the-vampiire/slackMetadataScraper)

 ## **No qualitative message data is read or captured** - only quantitative metadata identifiable by the user's Slack user ID